How To Draw Cartoon Faces Step By Step

 • Practice redrawing some of your favorite characters from movies, TV shows, and comics

-• Draw real-life images or people as cartoons using visual references
+• Rendering real people as cartoons using visual references

 • Recreate drawings from a variety of artists so that you can test out different cartoon styles